 Put aside your ISO 11607 and check out the ISO 11137 for details on radiation sterilization validation.

 Our third sterilization school session will be up next week!
-We’re always happy to answer questions at any stage of your project, so feel free to reach out.
-Call, live chat or use our contact form at the bottom of this post.
+If you have questions about gamma ray sterilization of medical products, or any other testing or validation topics, we’re always happy to help at any stage of your project, so feel free to reach out.
+Call, live chat, or use our contact form at the bottom of this post.
 See you soon.

 * Int J Med Sci.
 2018; 15(3): 274–279.